Mustafa7Khan/30_DAYS_JAVASCRIPT_CHALLANGE/README.md

 # 60DaysOfLeetCode
-I will be solving 1 LeetCode problem everyday
+I will be practice 1 javaScript problem everyday